Elix-g/esp32-bt-mqtt-scanner/README.md

   - Implementing NimBLE library instead of ESP32 BLE in order to decrease program memory usage from ~70% to ~50%

-  - Searching for iBeacons only, ignore all other types
+  - Searching for iBeacons only, ignore all other types.
+Can easily be extended with other beacon types.

   - MQTT payload as proper JSON string